 “I told myself that if I was going to be debilitated, I was going to go out with a bang,” Dr. Walker laughed.
 “I began swinging on bars like I did when I was doing gymnastics quite often and doing a lot of stretching.
 The key was to get my back and shoulders moving.”

 Now with a successful business in Lumberton, N.C., Dr. Walker has made her practice better for her body.
 While some dental professionals might think that betterment would only include the operatory, Dr. Walker has extended her ergonomic regimen to all corners of her office.

 “I told the contractor I wanted to hang gymnastic rings in the ceiling and he looked at me like I was crazy,” Dr. Walker chuckled.
 “They put extra plywood on the ceiling to allow me to do that and now I am able to hang from them and really stretch out my body.
 I also joke to my team and patients that if dentistry fails me, I can get a job in the circus.”

 Dr. Walker has learned a lot about ergonomics and how she can not only be pain-free, but also enjoy her career more and lengthen the amount of time she can work in the practice.
-She shared some of her secrets to success and great tips that you can read in this short e-book that can be downloaded for free by clicking here.

 Dr. Walker’s active lifestyle and ergonomic workouts have not only boosted her physical and mental states, but they’ve also helped her land the title of “The Ninja Dentist.”
 She has competed for two consecutive years in the incredibly popular American Ninja Warrior competition.
 In preparation for the show, she has put herself through a grueling workout that you can get a taste of by watching her tryout video below.